Geodesic slice sampling on Riemannian manifolds: Validity

 \section{Validity}

-The aim of this section is to prove the reversibility of the geodesic slice sampler.
+The aim of this section is to prove the reversibility and ergodicity of the geodesic slice sampler.
 To this end, we introduce a stepping-out distribution to describe Algorithm \ref{A: Stepping-out} and a shrinkage kernel to describe Algorithm \ref{A: Shrinkage}.
-Their properties collected in Lemma \ref{L: Key identity for reversiblity - measurable functions}, Lemma \ref{L: stepping out under rotation}, Lemma \ref{L: Reversibility of the pushforward kernel} and Lemma \ref{L: Shrinkage under rotation} intuitively ensure \lq reversibility on every parameterized intersection of geodesic and levelset\rq.
-Together with the invariance of the Liouville measure under a certain map on the tangent bundle, both introduced in Section \ref{Sec: Proof reversibility}, they are the essential indigence for the proof of the reversibility of the geodesic slice sampler.
+Their properties collected in Lemma \ref{L: Key identity for reversiblity - measurable functions}, Lemma \ref{L: stepping out under rotation}, Lemma \ref{L: Reversibility of the pushforward kernel} and Lemma \ref{L: Shrinkage under rotation} intuitively ensure ``reversibility on every parametrised intersection of geodesic and levelset''.
+Together with the invariance of the Liouville measure under a certain map on the tangent bundle, both introduced in Supplementary material \ref{Sec: Proof reversibility}, they are the essential ingredients for the proof of the reversibility of the geodesic slice sampler.
+For verifying ergodicity we establish irreducibility and aperiodicity of the kernel restricted to the set where the target density $p$ is strictly positive.
+A key tool here is a suitable transformation from polar to Cartesian coordinates.